Millions of years and layers of sediment, wind, & water formed the wonders of Monument Valley, ancestral home of the Navajo people.see more »

 Monument Valley, an iconic symbol of the American West, is the sacred heart of the Navajo Nation.
 In some ways, Monument Valley Navajo Tribal Park is the definitive West.
 The rugged, disruptive landscapes are infused with ancestral spirits yet are hauntingly familiar thanks to Hollywood's long love affair with this land.

 Any visit to southeastern Utah must include a visit to Monument Valley — but be warned; this remote, inspiring place demands a closer look.
 You can take the scenic drive for a half-day visit and hit overlooks on the main highway, but you'll find yourself longing to stay, to get closer to the monumental buttes that tower as much as 1,000 feet (300 meters) off the valley floor.
-From gateway communities like Monticello and Bluff, or a Monument Valley hotel or campground within the Navajo Nation Tribal Lands, there's plenty of accommodations to help extend your stay in Monument Valley.
+From gateway communities like Monticello, Bluff and Mexican Hat, or a Monument Valley hotel or campground within the Navajo Nation Tribal Lands, there's plenty of accommodations to help extend your stay in Monument Valley.
 See an itinerary sketch below to help guide your preparations for this unique destination.

 Here's another way to look at it: Monument Valley is like a national park, but falls within the jurisdiction of the Navajo Nation's 27,425-square-mile (71,000 square kilometers) territory in the Four Corners region of the United States.
 Of that 17 million acres, more than 91,000 acres are set aside as Monument Valley Tribal Park, a space larger than Arches National Park.